JockLawrie/JuliaFromScratch.jl/README.md

 using MyTestPackage
 ```

 Note the warning.
-It arises because the code contains `using Dates`, but the `Dates` hasn't yet been made available to our package.
+It arises because the code contains `using Dates`, but the `Dates` package hasn't yet been made available to our package.
 To enable this we have to add `Dates` to our package's list of dependencies, as follows:

 ```julia